Wednesdays, 7 - 9 pm. September 10, 17, October 1, 8, ,15, 29(6 weeks)

 Backboard

 A hard surface waterproof board to place your paper on when painting.
-This will be propped up on a slight angle.
+This will be propped upon a slight angle.
 A corrugated plastic core sign board slightly bigger than your paper is light weight and reasonably priced.
 A plain white colour is best.

 Water containers & cleanup